sled-group/Transparent-Coherent-PMD/README.md

 ## Running Experiments

+Before running experiments, be sure to configure the directories in `config.yml` accordingly.

 ### Configuration

-You can configure some arguments and hyperparameters in `config.yml`, including video frame sampling frequency and directories where preprocessed data and results are stored.
+You can configure some arguments and hyperparameters in `config.yml`, including video frame sampling frequency and caching frequency.

 ### SuccessVQA Baseline